ecilasun/catnip/INSTRUCTION_SET.md

     * VRAM can only be accessed as bytes
     * VRAM starts at memory address 0x8000:0000
     * Each byte is packed as 2:3:3 bits (B:G:R)
-    * There are two 18 pixel borders at the top and bottom of the screen
+    * There is a somewhat wide border at the edges of the screen
       * This keeps VRAM addresses in the 0x8000:0000-0x8000:C000 range so access fits into a single WORD
       * Border color can be changed by setting byte at 0x8000:C000 to a 2:3:3 color
     * There is currently no hardware unit drawing onto the screen except the CPU